wysaid/android-gpuimage-plus/README.md

 ## note ##

+update 2016-7-7:
-update 2016-7-7: The video-record feature is available now.
+    The video-record feature is available now.
     The LUT filter is supported now.
+    New function "@beautify face ..." for face beautification, see the description string below.

 ## 简介 ##